 - Conducts road tests of vehicles after repairs, noting performance of engine, clutch, transmission, brakes, and other parts Operates standard types of garage testing equipment.

 - Performs other duties as assigned, such as removing, disassembling, reassembling, and installing entire engines; overhauling transmission, rear end assemblies, and braking systems; straightening frames and axles, welding broken parts where required; making road calls to make emergency repairs; and making required truck inspections.

-Search our jobs board for automotive mechanic jobs in the postal, government, and private sectors.
+Search automotive mechanic jobs in the federal government.